briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 > To the teachers of selfishness.— A man’s virtues are called good depending on their probable consequences not for him but for us and society: the praise of virtues has always been far from “selfless,” far from “unegoistic.”

 > Preludes of science.— Do you really believe that the sciences would ever have originated and grown if the way had not been prepared by magicians, alchemists, astrologers, and witches whose promises and pretensions first had to create a thirst, a hunger, a taste for hidden and forbidden powers?
-Indeed, infinitely more had to be promised than could ever be fulfilled in order that anything at all might be fulfilled in the realm of kledge”
+Indeed, infinitely more had to be promised than could ever be fulfilled in order that anything at all might be fulfilled in the realm of knowledge”

 > Against remorse.— A thinker sees his own actions as experiments and questions—as attempts to find out something.
 Success and failure are for him answers above all.
 To be annoyed or feel remorse because something goes wrong—that he leaves to those who act because they have received orders and who have to reckon with a beating when his lordship is not satisfied with the result.”